History of the VNA

 One critical thing has remained the same since the beginning – those who could not afford to pay received care free-of-charge.
 To give the agency a vehicle to raise money for these unfunded services, the not-for-profit VNA Foundation was established in 1984.

-Visiting Nurses Home Care (VNHC), an affiliated licensed home-care service agency, was founded in 1988 to provide supportive services including certified home health and personal care, homemakers, companions, licensed practical nursing, and registered professional nursing.
+Visiting Nurses Home Care (VNHC), an affiliated licensed home-care service agency, was founded in 1988 to provide supportive services including certified home health and personal care, licensed practical nursing, and registered professional nursing.

 The one constant throughout the years has been our commitment to our patients and to our mission – delivering the best possible health care provided in the most efficient, appropriate, and cost effective manner.
 You can rest assured that this dedication will endure for the next century and beyond.